Configure AWS VPC peering

 - AWS Account ID: The 12-digit ID of your AWS account where your VPC resides.

-- AWS Region: The AWS region of the consumer VPC.
+- AWS Region: The AWS region of your VPC.

 - VPC ID: The identifier of your VPC (for example,